Bought a car without a title

 Read more...

-While lender requirements for a car title loan can vary, the most critical document is the title itself.
+While underwriting requirements for a car title loan can vary, the most critical document is the title itself.
 You may also need other documents, such as proof of identity, income, and vehicle registration.
 Some lenders require additional information, like proof of residence and insurance, and may need to inspect the vehicle in person.

 A car title includes details about the owner and the vehicle itself.
 It’s proof of ownership.
 If you buy a car, the title is transferred from the seller to you as the buyer, making you the legal owner.